-1) Continuous Evaluation (CE) or Continuous Assessment(CA)

-2) End Semester Evaluation (ESE) or End Semester Assessment(ESA)
+- 1) Continuous Evaluation (CE) or Continuous Assessment(CA) - 2) End Semester Evaluation (ESE) or End Semester Assessment(ESA)

-The CE/CA and ESE/ESA ratio shall be 1:4 for all Courses with or without practical.
 There shall be a maximum of 80 marks for ESE/ESA and maximum of 20 marks for CE/CA for all courses (Theory and Practical).
 A student shall be permitted to appear for the End Semester Examinations for any semester (practical/theory) if the student secures not less than 75 % aggregate attendance for all the courses taken together during the semester.
 Grades are given on a 7-point scale based on the total percentage of mark (CE + ESE) as given below.